1st Maine Cavalry Regiment: Moving out

 On April 25, the orders were modified to cross the Rappahannock north-west of Fredericksburg on the evening of the 28th, or the morning of the 29th, and move in two columns, operating on the line of the Orange & Alexandria railroad and Culpeper Road.
 After moving out during the night of April 28/29, the column was in motion, and before noon was at Kelly's ford, on the Rappahannock, where it crossed on a pontoon bridge.
 Once across, the force dismounted a short distance beyond the river until dark when they mounted up and moved toward Richmond.
 Keeping the horses saddled and the men under arms, Stoneman split his force in three for the next day's movement.
 Once again, Stoneman had his subordinates cull any men or mounts deemed unfit for the remainder of the expedition sent back across the river.

 The 1st Maine was in Kilpatrick's 1st Brigade of Gregg's 2nd Division riding with Stoneman to arrive on the Virginia Central's rail line at Louisa Courthouse southeast of Gordonsville from the southeast while Averell's 1st Division with three brigades would come down the Orange & Alexandria from the north.
-A beefed-up reserve brigade with four regular cavalry and one volunteer regiments under BGEN John Buford followed equidistant behind the two wings.
+A beefed-up reserve brigade with four regular cavalry and one volunteer regiments under Brig.
+Gen. John Buford followed equidistant behind the two wings.
 The operations the next day, the 30th, after crossing, consisted in driving in the outposts which were encountered on both roads.
 The 1st provided security for crossing the Rapidan at Raccoon ford, and troopers were pleased to find that the copper and brass rounds for their carbines were unaffected by the fording of the swollen streams and the torrential rains.

 Still not lighting campfires to avoid rebel detection, the forces continued their advance south through Unionville and Thornhill to get between the Army of Northern Virginia and Richmond and east of Gordonsville. unopposed by any significant opposition.
 This had a further positive effect on the Federal Cavalrymen's self-esteem as well as a break in the weather.
 The men of the 1st noted that they were capturing prisoners, weapons, horses, mules, and fodder with every small skirmish yet they were seeing no signs of the Army of Northern Virginia's retreat from the vicinity of Fredericksburg.
 Instead, the men of the 1st saw the tracks of infantry and cavalry heading to Fredericksburg and points upriver on the Rappahannock.
 Stoneman reported these indications back to Hooker, but received no response so was unaware of the result of his intelligence.